By Mary Ann Ebner

 Peel, core and dice apples.
 Cook apples with butter over medium heat for 5 minutes, stirring until apples soften.
 Add clove, cinnamon, sugar, water and lemon juice.
 Simmer 5 minutes.

 Mix in wine, water and buttermilk.
 Whisk in flour, bring to a low bowl and cook 5 to 10 minutes to reduce wine.
 Remove from heat.
 Remove clove.
 For creamy texture, pulse mixture in blender 2 minutes.
 For a chunkier apple soup, cool and serve at room temperature.Did you find this article useful or informative?
 Please consider a donation to support our work.
-Even $5 a month would be terrific.
-We are able to provide this website and our weekly print paper free to the community because of readers like you.
+Even $5 a month, charged automatically to your credit card, would be terrific.
+We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.